DisasterofPuppets/OnlyFans.local/README.md

   <img src="https://raw.githubusercontent.com/DisasterofPuppets/OnlyFans.local/main/ReadmeImages/TMC2208pins.png" alt="TMC2208 Pin Reference" width="400"/>
 </div>

-HPosition the board with the **label side facing up** (text upright and readable), just like shown above.
+Position the board with the **label side facing up** (text upright and readable), just like shown above.
 This is the official orientation used by FYSETC and most major TMC2208-compatible breakout boards.

 - The **left column** contains motor and power pins (GND → VM)